ayushporwal01/Tribute-Page---Virat-Kohli/README.md

 # Virat Kohli - Tribute Page

-This is a responive tribute page/ website dedicated to the cricket legend, Virat Kohli🇮🇳.
+This is a responive tribute page/ website dedicated to the cricket legend, **Virat Kohli**.
 It showcases his inspiring journey, remarkable achievements , career milestones , and the immense impact he has had on Indian cricket.
-*Note* - This is the first project in my web development journey that i successfully completed.
+**Note:** - This is the first project in my web development journey that i successfully completed.

 ## Screenshots